abyzovlab/CNVnator/README.md

 Typically, for Linux-based systems on x86-64, `YEPPPLIBDIR` will be yeppp-1.0.0/binaries/linux/x86_64/ and `YEPPPINCLUDEDIR` will be yeppp-1.0.0/library/headers.

-To build, type `make YEPPPLIBDIR=...
+To build, type
+`make YEPPPLIBDIR=...
 YEPPPINCLUDEDIR=...`

-To disable OpenMP also add `OMP=no` to the make command.
+To disable OpenMP, add `OMP=no` to the make command.

 ## 2. Predicting CNV regions

-Running CNVnator involves a few steps that are outlined below.
+Running CNVnator involves a few steps outlined below.
 Chromosome names and lengths are parsed from the input sam/bam file header.

 ### 2.1 EXTRACTING READ MAPPING FROM BAM/SAM FILES